kulpster85/webbpsf_notebook/README.md

 Anaconda is the recommended Python distribution for this notebook.
 If you do not have it already, download Miniconda and install it (Python 3.7+ only).
 The instructions below assume you do not want webbpsf in your default Anaconda environment (base), but if you do want it, you can skip the part where you create a new conda environment.

-In a Bash shell, create a new conda environment for wss_tools using Python 3 and then switch to that environment (skip this if you want to use default base environment, but using base is not recommended):
+In a Bash shell, create a new conda environment for webbpsf using Python 3 and then switch to that environment (skip this if you want to use default base environment, but using base is not recommended):

 conda create -n wssenv python=3.8 conda activate wssenv